____________________________________________________________________________________________________________________________________________

 These plant-based foods contain heart-protective substances.
 Increasing your intake of fruits and vegetables can also help you reduce your consumption of high-calorie foods like meat, cheese, and snacks.
 You can make it easy by washing and cutting vegetables for quick snacks or keeping a bowl of fruit on your counter.
 Look for recipes that make fruits and vegetables the main ingredients.

 Reducing your intake of saturated and trans fats can lower your blood cholesterol, which in turn reduces your risk of coronary artery disease.
-High cholesterol can lead to atherosclerosis, a build-up of plaques in your arteries that increases your risk of heart attack and stroke.
+High cholesterol can lead to a build-up of plaque in your arteries.
+This condition is called atherosclerosis and increases your risk of a heart attack.
 Unsaturated fats, which are good for you, are found in foods like olive oil, avocados, almonds, and salmon.
 Saturated fats, found in animal products and some plant foods, include butter, cheese, chocolate, and coconut oil.
 Remember that all types of fat are high in calories.

 Whole grains are rich in fibre and nutrients that support heart health and blood pressure.
 You can easily increase your intake by replacing refined grains with whole-wheat flour, whole-grain bread, brown rice, or whole-grain pasta.
 Try to limit foods made with white flour, such as white bread, doughnuts, and cakes.